WDI-SEA/google-shopping-functions/readme.md

 Create a function called `getItemsByBrand` that takes an item array returns a new array of all items of a specified brand.

-Test this function by searching for Sony, Cannon, Nikon and Panasonic.
+Test this function by searching for Sony, Canon, Nikon and Panasonic.

 ##3.) getItemsByAuthor(items, author)